-This sheet has been written for people affected by lupus.
-It provides general information to help you understand how you may be affected and what you can do to manage it.
-It also tells you where to find further information and advice
+This information has been compiled for people affected by lupus.
+It provides general information to help you understand how you may be affected and what you can do to manage the condition.
+It also tells you where to find further information and advice from a lupus specialist Brisbane that you can trust.

 What are the symptoms?

-The symptoms of lupus vary from person to person.
-Symptoms may come and go at different times.
+The symptoms of lupus vary from person to person and symptoms may come and go at different times.
 Although many parts of the body can be affected, most people usually have involvement of only a few parts.

 The most common symptoms are:

-- joint pain and/or swelling, especially in the hands or feet
+- joint pain or swelling, especially in the hands or feet

 - skin rashes, made worse by being in the sun